mehdighzal/uniworld/OAUTH2_SETUP_GUIDE.md

 # OAuth2 Email Integration Setup Guide

 ## Overview
-This guide explains how to set up OAuth2 integration for Gmail and Outlook email services in the UniWorld platform.
+This guide explains how to set up OAuth2 integration for Gmail and Outlook email services in the UniUp platform.

 ## Current Status
 - ✅ **Development Mode**: Currently active for testing